 How we test photo printers

-In addition to print quality and speed, we also calculate the cost of printing.
-By dividing the estimated yield of each cartridge or refill, we can determine the average cost for each individual page or photo print.
+Cost of printing is notoriously difficult to estimate for photos, which will use widely varying amounts of ink and color depending upon the image being printed, but we do our best to provide realistic estimates.
+By dividing the manufacturer's estimated yield of each cartridge or refill, we can determine the average cost for each individual page or photo print.
 Where high-capacity ink cartridges and value-priced packages are available, we make sure to include those in our calculations.

 Best printers | Best all-in-one printers | Best portable printers | Best laser printers